allprobe/rack-visualization/README.md

 # Rack
 To better visualize server racks in d3.
 Json data gives the info about rack servers.
-The code is helping a user to better visualize rack server and its internals for the allprobe project.
+The code is helping a user to better visualize rack server and its internals.